Teleflex (TFX) Set to Announce Earnings on Thursday

-Teleflex (NYSE:TFX) will be releasing its earnings data before the market opens on Thursday, July 29th.
+Teleflex (NYSE:TFX) is set to release its earnings data before the market opens on Thursday, July 29th.
 Analysts expect Teleflex to post earnings of $2.86 per share for the quarter.
-Teleflex has set its FY 2021 guidance at 12.650-12.850 EPS and its FY21 guidance at $12.65-12.85 EPS.Parties that wish to register for the company’s conference call can do so using this link.
+Teleflex has set its FY 2021 guidance at 12.650-12.850 EPS and its FY21 guidance at $12.65-12.85 EPS.Persons interested in registering for the company’s earnings conference call can do so using this link.

-Teleflex (NYSE:TFX) last released its quarterly earnings results on Thursday, April 29th.
-The medical technology company reported $2.87 earnings per share for the quarter, beating the consensus estimate of $2.44 by $0.43.
-The firm had revenue of $633.93 million for the quarter, compared to analysts’ expectations of $621.28 million.
-Teleflex had a return on equity of 15.71% and a net margin of 10.98%.
+Teleflex (NYSE:TFX) last released its earnings results on Thursday, April 29th.
+The medical technology company reported $2.87 earnings per share for the quarter, beating the Zacks’ consensus estimate of $2.44 by $0.43.
+Teleflex had a net margin of 10.98% and a return on equity of 15.71%.
+The firm had revenue of $633.93 million during the quarter, compared to the consensus estimate of $621.28 million.
 On average, analysts expect Teleflex to post $13 EPS for the current fiscal year and $15 EPS for the next fiscal year.

-Several research analysts recently issued reports on TFX shares.
-SVB Leerink lowered shares of Teleflex from an “outperform” rating to a “market perform” rating and decreased their price target for the stock from $485.00 to $410.00 in a research note on Monday.
-Needham & Company LLC assumed coverage on Teleflex in a research note on Friday, July 9th.
+Several research firms recently commented on TFX.
+Jefferies Financial Group reaffirmed a “buy” rating and issued a $485.00 price objective on shares of Teleflex in a report on Wednesday, June 2nd.
+Needham & Company LLC began coverage on shares of Teleflex in a report on Friday, July 9th.
 They issued a “buy” rating and a $486.00 price objective for the company.
-Jefferies Financial Group reiterated a “buy” rating and issued a $485.00 price target on shares of Teleflex in a research note on Wednesday, June 2nd.
-Finally, Morgan Stanley increased their price objective on shares of Teleflex from $450.00 to $478.00 and gave the company an “overweight” rating in a report on Friday, April 30th.
-One research analyst has rated the stock with a hold rating, eight have issued a buy rating and one has issued a strong buy rating to the company.
-The stock currently has an average rating of “Buy” and a consensus target price of $459.50.
+SVB Leerink downgraded shares of Teleflex from an “outperform” rating to a “market perform” rating and cut their price objective for the stock from $485.00 to $410.00 in a report on Monday, July 19th.
+Finally, Morgan Stanley raised their price objective on shares of Teleflex from $450.00 to $478.00 and gave the stock an “overweight” rating in a report on Friday, April 30th.
+One analyst has rated the stock with a hold rating, eight have assigned a buy rating and one has issued a strong buy rating to the company.
+Teleflex currently has an average rating of “Buy” and an average target price of $459.50.

-In other news, Director Stephen K. M.D.
-Klasko sold 3,564 shares of the firm’s stock in a transaction that occurred on Monday, July 12th.
+In other Teleflex news, VP Cameron P. Hicks sold 3,476 shares of the firm’s stock in a transaction on Thursday, June 10th.
+The shares were sold at an average price of $395.86, for a total value of $1,376,009.36.
+Following the sale, the vice president now owns 10,280 shares of the company’s stock, valued at approximately $4,069,440.80.
+The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+Also, Director Stephen K. M.D.
+Klasko sold 3,564 shares of Teleflex stock in a transaction dated Monday, July 12th.
 The shares were sold at an average price of $422.55, for a total transaction of $1,505,968.20.
-Following the completion of the transaction, the director now directly owns 4,988 shares of the company’s stock, valued at approximately $2,107,679.40.
-The sale was disclosed in a filing with the SEC, which is available at the SEC website.
-Also, Director Stuart A. Randle sold 2,384 shares of the firm’s stock in a transaction that occurred on Friday, June 4th.
-The stock was sold at an average price of $395.66, for a total transaction of $943,253.44.
-Following the sale, the director now owns 6,762 shares in the company, valued at approximately $2,675,452.92.
+Following the sale, the director now directly owns 4,988 shares in the company, valued at approximately $2,107,679.40.
 The disclosure for this sale can be found here.
-Insiders sold 9,424 shares of company stock valued at $3,825,231 in the last quarter.
-1.34% of the stock is owned by insiders.
+In the last three months, insiders sold 9,424 shares of company stock worth $3,825,231.
+Insiders own 1.34% of the company’s stock.

 About Teleflex